JuanCab/AstroInteractives/README.md

 5. Run the notebooks by changing to the directory containing this README file and typing:
     `jupyter notebook index.ipynb`

-6. **[Optional]** If you want to make these apps availabe to multiple students in a class, you may prefer to setup a Jupyterhub server.
+6. **[Optional if you want to install these on a server for use by multiple users]** If you want to make these apps availabe to multiple students in a class, you may prefer to setup a Jupyterhub server.
 We installed these files on a [The Littlest Jupyter Hub](https://github.com/jupyterhub/the-littlest-jupyterhub) installation on a virtual private server running Ubuntu linux.
+I have [outlined one possible approach to doing this here](https://github.com/JuanCab/TLJH_AstroInteractives_Instructions).
-We then use [Voila](https://github.com/QuantStack/voila) to serve the notebooks to our students without requiring them to login to the server.
+Rather than create accounts for each students, we then use [Voila](https://github.com/QuantStack/voila) to serve the notebooks to our students without requiring them to login to the server.
 It seems to work well.

 Help / Documentation
 --------------------